jashdubal/essence/README.md

 ## Installation

-Before installing Essence NLP, ensure that you have Rust and Python installed on your system.
+Before installing Essence, ensure that you have Rust and Python installed on your system.

 1. Install Rust:
    - Visit [https://rustup.rs/](https://rustup.rs/) and follow the instructions.

 2. Install Python:
    - Download and install Python from [https://www.python.org/downloads/](https://www.python.org/downloads/).

-3. Install Essence NLP via pip:
+3. Install Essence via pip:
 ```bash
 pip install essence-nlp
 # or